geremyCohen/arm_benchmarking/02-hardware-detection.md

 ## Compiler Flag Selection

-Based on your detected hardware, the tutorial automatically selects optimal compiler flags:
+Based on your detected hardware, the tutorial's build system (CMake) automatically selects optimal compiler flags when you compile the optimization examples.
+The flags are set in the generated `CMakeCache.txt` and applied during the build process:

 ### Neoverse N1
 ```bash